TeaPot-TopHats/The-Teshuva-Project/README.md

 **`A TeaPot-TopHats Team Project`**

----

-## Reminder for the boys:
-The objective is to make a solid game. <em><strong>So don't be lazy xD</strong></em>

-## Game:
+## The Idea:
-A 2D, isometric, survival, rogue-like, hashmap, mainframe, ripple blockchain enabled, pancake sort, game(TM) with bullet hell aspects where the objective is to survive waves of enemies.
-Upgrade your skills and weapons every round, play in differently themed locations, dying resets your inventory and skills except those purchased from the main shop.
-You'll be able to choose from a few starter characters every time you start a match that use different weapons and have different abilities.
+A fast-paced, 2D, top-down, survival, rogue-like, hashmap, mainframe, ripple blockchain enabled, pancake sort, game(TM) with bullet hell aspects where the objective is to survive waves of enemies.
+Upgrade your skills after completing a wave, get potions as you play but use them celverly since you can only hold 3 at a time, obtain new and more powerful weapons as you play, play in differently themed locations, dying resets your inventory and skills except for holy boons granted by the Church.
+These holy boons can be obtain by redeeming indulgences dropped from bosses.
+You'll be able to choose from a few starter characters every time you start a game that have different abilities and buffs.